School of Agriculture

 Agriculture - the United States' largest industry!
 20% of the work force is employed in the production, marketing, transporting, processing, and distribution of agricultural products.

 Learning how to feed the world is the central theme of the three major program options and the three pre-professional programs that Agriculture students may choose to study.
 Students may choose to major in Agricultural Business, Agricultural Education, and Agricultural Science.
-Agricultural minors are available in Agriculture, Agricultural Economics, Agricultural Technology Management, Agronomy, Animal Science, Horticulture, International Agriculture, Natural Resources Conservation, Plant Breeding, and Urban Forestry.
-Pre-professional programs in Agricultural Engineering, Forestry, and Veterinary Medicine are also available.
+Agricultural minors are available in Agriculture, Agricultural Economics, Agricultural Technology Management, Agronomy, Animal Science, Horticulture, Natural Resources Conservation, and Plant Breeding.
+Pre-professional programs in Pre-Forestry, and Pre-Veterinary Medicine are also available.
 The pre-professional programs are designed to prepare students for professional study at other universities at the graduate level.

 Western Illinois University offers a number of standout programs.
 Noted for their size, unique areas of concentration for undergraduate students, or accessibility, Western's Signature Programs have garnered recognition for the graduates they produce.